Finding the Best Places to Retire Since 2006!

 Is Kentucky Considered Tax Friendly for Retirement?
 Yes

 Notes: MSU does not have a reputation as a party school.
-Some people say that Murray is not particularly welcoming to newcomers, while others say it is a friendly place.
 The senior center has a good reputation.
-Murray has grown by 8% in the last decade.
+Murray has grown by 8% in the last decade, and home prices have increased by 11% since last year.

 Recommended as a Retirement Spot?
 Yes